 RTMP can be generated by software encoders, hardware encoders, and 3rd party streaming service providers and media platforms.
 Regardless of what your RTMP source is, for proper capture and signal re-distribution, the RTMP stream must meet the following requirements:

-- RTMP stream that is losing packets on the way will be rejected after a few minutes of transmission.
+A RTMP stream that is losing packets on the way will be rejected by Videolinq after a few minutes of transmission.

 If you have questions about this article contact technical support.